-The Bletchley project was called Vue2 and you’d be hard pressed to find evidence of it on their website now although a floorplan still lurks on the file server here and should they ever remove it then you can still see the same document here or should you wish to view the whole brochure then click here
+The Bletchley project was called Vue2 and you’d be hard pressed to find evidence of it on their website now although a floorplan still lurks on the file server here and should they ever remove it then you can still see the same document here.

 Of the twenty-seven shared ownership apartments in that block nineteen are single aspect and of those eight are North facing, eight South facing and three West facing.
 The remaining eight dual aspect flats are on the corners of the block and dual aspect by virtue of their position rather than spanning the block and having a view both ways which would have been preferable.

 There are serious sunlight issues with the North facing rooms and I did a study using a tool added to Google maps, the results of my study may be seen at this page here.

 The Pimlico development was called Grosvenor Waterside and should you be seduced by the marketing material then get a reality check here or here.
 If you would like to see an aerial shot of the site before development than click here.
 The marketing brochure may be found here.
 Note the attractive concrete columns set tastefully along the windows, be aware of the low ceiling heights of 7’3″ in the corridors, kitchens, and bathrooms (from the design and access statement).

 Note the single aspect typology and proximity to the railway lines of Victoria station.
 Note that in neither document is North indicated and so it is not possible to determine which way the A2Dominion dwellings face, although I have recently heard from a former buyer that they face West.

 See the Woods House full article here

 Now PRP have joined them, see Munro Mews